-We have audited the accompanying statement of net assets and balance sheet of the governmental activities and the General Fund of Renaissance Elementary Charter School (the School), a component unit of the School Board of Miami-Dade County, Florida, as of June 30, 2006, and the Statement of Activities; Statement of Revenues, Expenditures, and Change in Fund Balance; and Revenues and Expenditures - Budget and Actual - General Fund for the year then ended, as listed in the Table of Contents.
+We have audited the accompanying basic financial statements of the governmental activities, the General Fund, and the remaining fund information of Renaissance Elementary Charter School (the School), a component unit of the School Board of Miami-Dade County, Florida, as of June 30, 2007, as listed in the Table of Contents.
 These basic financial statements are the responsibility of the School's management.
 Our responsibility is to express an opinion on these basic financial statements based on our audit.